farmstar/farmstar/README.md

 # Farmstar
-Farm management system.
+Cost effective high precision farm management system.

-*NOTE: This is an aspirational side project, migration onto github is in progress.*
+*NOTE: This is a side project, we have no idea what we are doing.*

 ![Logo v1.0](/docs/media/logojoy-01.1.png?raw=true)

 ## Vision
-Feed 10 billion people.
+Help feed 10 billion people.

 ### Farming Industry problems
 - Expensive proprietary hardware and software in machines.